Ivankivu/Fast-Food-Fast/README.md

 | GET | [/api/v1/orders/&lt;order_id&gt;](https://fastfood-fast-api-heroku.herokuapp.com/api/v1/orders/9) | retrieves a specific order |
 | PUT | /api/v1/orders/&lt;order_id&gt; | updates the status of a specific order |
 | DELETE| [/api/v1/orders/&lt;order_id&gt;](https://fastfood-fast-api-heroku.herokuapp.com/api/v1/orders/9) | removes a specific order |

 Use the links in the above table on [Postman](https://www.getpostman.com/apps) to interact with the API

-Use the links in the above table on [Postman](https://www.getpostman.com/apps) to interact with the API